 “It takes a lot of money to make a person look this cheap!”
 Dolly Parton

-Dolly Parton played to one of the biggest crowds at Glastonbury – roughly 200,000 people sang along to her custom-tailored song called Mud (“We won’t let it ruin our high”).
+If you haven’t heard, Dolly Parton is on her Blue Smoke tour.
+Since playing to one of the biggest crowds at Glastonbury – rumour has it, she wants to start her own festival – roughly 200,000 people sang along to her custom-tailored song for the moshpit called Mud (“We won’t let it ruin our high”).
 This Sunday, the 68-year-old Queen of Country plays Berlin as she blazes through Europe.
 One fanatic group of fans from Finland (of all places) started a touring Dolly Parton art exhibition organized by Aiju Salminen and Sampo Marjomaa.
 As a warm-up to the show on Sunday, you’ll see Parton-inspired art in hacked guitars and a My Little Pony in a fringe rhinestone bodysuit.

 "My Little Dolly"